What is American Songline?

 Created by singer and composer Cecelia “Cece” Otto, An American Songline is an ongoing project dedicated to preserving and sharing the story of America through unique, experiential musical performances — some have called it “Hamilton in reverse.”
 American Songline performances entertain, educate and delight thanks to Cece’s unique ability to engage modern audiences with the songs and stories of a simpler time.

 Where/when are you performing?

 For specific performance dates, see my Current Tour & Show Dates page.
 I perform throughout North America and beyond.
 I am generally available for bookings year-round, though May-September tends to be my busy season.
-Throughout 2020, I will perform her new program, Centennial of Suffrage in commemoration of the women who fought for over 70 years to get the 19th amendment passed in America.
+I am currently performing Centennial of Suffrage in commemoration of the women who fought for over 70 years to get the 19th amendment passed in America.
 I will also be speaking at conferences and other events all over the US.
-Starting in 2021, I’ll then tour with a special program highlighting songs written about Prohibition.
+I will then tour with a special program highlighting songs written about Prohibition.
 If you are looking for other types of programs or speaking topics, please inquire — I’m happy to customize music for your event.

 What kind of songs do you perform?

 My program consists of songs that highlight certain periods and events in American history, generally from the 1860s to the period up to World War II.
 That means I perform a wide range of material.
 You’ll hear a mix of folk songs, show tunes, operetta and classical numbers.
 Some of my best-received (and most requested) numbers include “Second Hand Rose,” “Over There,” “When You’re Smiling,” “K-K-K-Katy,” “Hard Travelin’” and “Home on the Range” — to name just a few!